 The post-COVID world has to develop a trade-off between breadth and ambition, between short term profit and long term vision.
 Political, corporate, and civil society leaders need to work in collaborative partnerships, networks, and cooperations to solve pressing problems that risk creating more instability, populism, polarisation, and even anarchy.
 Among these pressing issues, climate change, inequality, investment in health and social protection, education, digital transformations, societal cohesion and real inclusion of all citizens, including the 50% of the world population who are woman and girls.

-As we move forward into a post-pandemics world, leaders need to base their decision-making on three essential pillars, according with the WEF: to manage inclusive and resilient teams, by empathically navigating them through the occurring change and uncertainty; to be more thoughtful and responsive to a broader group of stakeholders, including the disadvantaged, by shifting an internal mindset to a collective long term vision; and to positively influence society, by using what we’ve learned during the past months to step into a new and better normal.
+As we move forward into the pandemics (and post pandemics) world, leaders need to base their decision-making on three essential pillars, according with the WEF: to manage inclusive and resilient teams, by empathically navigating them through the occurring change and uncertainty; to be more thoughtful and responsive to a broader group of stakeholders, including the disadvantaged, by shifting an internal mindset to a collective long term vision; and to positively influence society, by using what we’ve learned during the past months to step into a new and better normal.

 - Put People At The Center, They Are The Key